n1cfury/takinacissp/README.md

 - Disclaimer: There are no spoilers here.
 No questions revealed.
 Any *questions* discussed are from the practice exams.
 This repo is just here to save you a few google searches, and a few hundered dollars from either retakes, or overpriced courses.

 ### This repo is a brain dump of various notes I've taken and information I've reviewed while studying for the CISSP.
 As such it will include content from each of the domains.
+I also include links to videos I have credated for each domain.

 * [Security & Risk Management](https://github.com/n1cfury/takinacissp/blob/master/domain1.md)
 * [Asset Security](https://github.com/n1cfury/takinacissp/blob/master/domain2.md)